 The Cuisinart EasyPop makes about 10 cups of popcorn per cycle, each of which takes less than 3 minutes to complete.
 The chute cover also includes a removable tray that serves as measuring cups as well as butter warmer.

 The interior popping chamber has a stainless steel bottom and aluminum sides.
-And the on/off switch on the side makes operating the air popper really easy without having to unplug it ever time.
+And the on/off switch on the side makes operating the air popper really easy without having to unplug it every time.

 Some users have remarked that the blow fan seems too strong, so that some unpopped kernels get blown out immediately after starting the cycle.
 But others have shared that letting the appliance run empty for a couple of minutes to warm up the inner chamber before filling in the kernels seems to remedy that issue.
 Tilting the air popper backwards during the first little while seems to help as well.

-Overall, the Cuisinart air popper makes turns unpopped kernels into large and fluffy popcorn that the whole family will enjoy.
+Overall, the Cuisinart air popper turns unpopped kernels into large and fluffy popcorn that nobody will say no to.

 Hamilton Beach Hot Air Popcorn Popper Review

 The Hamilton Beach Air Popper is another popcorn appliance that comes in a beautiful red color!
 It pops up to 16 cups of popcorn in mere minutes all without oil or any other added ingredients.